Anti-Corruption Foundation: Criminal case and "foreign agent" status

 On 3 August 2019, the Investigative Committee of Russia (SKR) opened a criminal case against the FBK, accusing them of laundering ₽1 billion (c.
 US$15.5 mln).
 Later the amount was reduced to ₽75 million (c.
 US$1.15 mln).

 On 5 September 2019, searches were conducted at the FBK office and at the "Navalny LIVE" studio.

 Soon after the 2019 Moscow City Duma election, on 12 September 2019 the SKR carried out mass raids on the FBK regional offices in 40 Russian cities.

-In September 2019, various state-owned companies filed lawsuits against FBK for "organizing riots", and the courts partially satisfied them in the amount of ₽5 million (c.
+In September 2019, various state-owned companies filed lawsuits against FBK for "organising riots", and the courts partially satisfied them in the amount of ₽5 million (c.
 US$78 000).

 On 8 October 2019, the police filed a lawsuit against FBK for "costs of maintaining order during rallies" in the amount of ₽18 million (c.
 US$280,000).

 On 9 October 2019, the FBK was declared a "foreign agent" by the Ministry of Justice of the Russian Federation due to payments from the United States and Spain.
 One of these payments was the payment of US$50 made by Yuriy Maslikhov, a Russian citizen residing in the United States.
 In an interview with journalists, Yuriy Maslikhov stated that he had transferred the money from his PayPal account as an individual and he had been carrying out such donations earlier.
 Two other payments totalling ₽138,505.41 (c.
 US$2170) were carried out by Spanish citizen Roberto Fabio Monda Cardenas through CaixaBank on 6 and 17 September 2019.
-Answering a question of journalists how he, unable to speak Russian, found out the wire payment instructions of the Anti-Corruption Foundation after its removing from official website of the organization, Roberto Fabio Monda Cardenas was unable to explain.
+Answering a question of journalists how he, unable to speak Russian, found out the wire payment instructions of the Anti-Corruption Foundation after its removing from official website of the organisation, Roberto Fabio Monda Cardenas was unable to explain.
 These payments were carried out at a time when the bank account of the Anti-Corruption Foundation was frozen at the request of the Investigative Committee of Russia.
 Despite the fact that the Anti-Corruption Foundation gave the money back, Ministry of Justice of Russia refused to remove the Anti-Corruption Foundation from the register of "foreign agents".

 On 15 October 2019, the SKR again carried out mass raids on the FBK regional offices in 30 Russian cities.